zhaaaa7/javascript/project/recipe/README.md

     ],
 ```

-### babel  -- a javascipt compiler
+## babel  -- a javascipt compiler
 1.
 ```
 npm install babel-core babel-preset-env babel-loader --save-dev
 ```
 `babel-loader` is for webpack to load babel

-2. loaders in webpack -- allow us to import and process different files, such as compile sass to css..
+2. loaders in webpack -- allow us to import and process different files, such as compile sass to css, compile ES6 to ES5
 ```javascript
 module.exports = {
     ...